InnerView-Ultrasound/aio-setup/NEW.md

    #### For the Debian installer
    When asked, you can set the hostname to the same value as the name you gave to your VM (for example, `example1-com`).
 You can leave the domain name and HTTP proxy information blank.
 Allow the installer to create both a root and a non-root user.
 Note down the password(s) you use here!
 You can allow the partitioner to use the entire disk, this only uses the virtual disk that we defined above in step 2.
 When *tasksel* (Software selection) runs and asks if you want to install additional software, use spacebar and your arrow keys to uncheck the `Debian desktop environment` and `GNOME` options.
 The `SSH server` option is entirely optional (This lets you easily SSH into the VM in the future in case you have to perform any maintenance, but even if you do not install an SSH server, you can still log in using `virsh console`).
 Make sure `standard system utilities` is also checked.
 Hit tab to select "Continue".
 Finally, disregard the warning about GRUB, allow it to install to your "primary drive" (again, it's only virtual, and this only applies to the VM- this will not affect the boot configuration of your host physical machine) and select `/dev/vda` for the bootable device.
    -->
-5. Log in to your new VM.
+5. Log in to your new VM:

    After it's finished installing, the VM will have rebooted and presented you with a login prompt.
-Use `root` as the username, and enter the password you chose during the installation process.
-Ubuntu restricts root account access, so you'll probably need to first login with the non-root user, and then run `sudo su -` to elevate your privileges.
-Then, run this command (**on the VM**):
+For Debian, just use `root` as the username, and enter the password you chose during the installation process.
+Ubuntu restricts root account access, so you'll need to first login with your non-root user, and then run `sudo su -` to elevate your privileges.

+   We will now run a few commands to install docker and AIO in reverse proxy mode!
+As with any other commands, carefully read and try your best to understand them before running them. *IMPORTANT:* Each time you run the `docker run` command, you'll need to increment the `TALK_PORT` value.
+For example: 3478, 3479, etc...
+You may use other values as long as they don't conflict, but to avoid potential problems, make sure they are [greater than 1024](https://github.com/nextcloud/all-in-one/discussions/2517).

+   Run these commands (**on the VM**):
    ```shell
    apt install -y curl